frankaging/Reason-SCAN/README.md

 * `ReaSCAN-compositional-a2`: ReaSCAN A2dataset
 compositional split, containing test set only.
 * `ReaSCAN-compositional-a3`: ReaSCAN A3 compositional split, containing test set only.
-* `ReaSCAN-compositional-b1`: ReaSCAN B1 compositional split, containing test set only.
+* `ReaSCAN-compositional-b1`: [WARNING] This split is deprecated!
+Do not use!
-* `ReaSCAN-compositional-b2`: ReaSCAN B2 compositional split, containing test set only.
+* `ReaSCAN-compositional-b2`: ReaSCAN B compositional split, containing test set only.
 * `ReaSCAN-compositional-c`: ReaSCAN C compositional split, containing test set only.

 Special split,